 A tipster is someone who has a lot of knowledge about a particular sport.
 He’s able to use that knowledge to help sports bettors making money.
 Most of the time they tend to focus on one sport, and become an expert in that field.

 A sports betting tipster was more secretive in the early days of sports betting.
 Nowadays, their popularity grows as the popularity of (online) sports betting goes all over the world.

-Most tipsters will charge a fee for their services, but some still offer free betting advice to their followers.
-A tipster spends a lot of time gathering information, and studying recent outcomes to give a bettor solid betting advice.
-The bettor has the chance to win big, but the tipster is the one that is doing all of the work.
+Most tipsters will charge a fee for their services, but some still offer free betting advice.
+A tipster spends a lot of time gathering information and studying recent outcomes to give bettors a solid advice.
+The bettor has the chance to win big, but the tipster is the one doing all the work.

-They are not in any way associated with the bookmaker, and is usually much more knowledgeable about a particular sport than those that set the betting odds.
-The number one job or responsibility of a tipster is to help their audience win against the bookie, and they take great pride in being more right than wrong.
+They are not in any way associated with the bookmaker and usually have much more knowledge of a particular sport than the bookmakers setting the odds.
+The number one job of a tipster is to help their audience win against the bookie, and they take great pride in being more right than wrong.